Aki Yazawa

 Aki Yazawa (矢澤 亜希, Yazawa Aki) is a Japanese slalom canoeist who has competed at the international level since 2006.

-Yazawa participed in two Olympic Games.
+Yazawa participed in three Olympic Games.
 She finished in 20th place in the K1 event at the 2016 Summer Olympics in Rio de Janeiro.
-She represented the host nation at the 2020 Summer Olympics in Tokyo where she finished 19th in the K1 event after being eliminated in the semifinal.
+She represented the host nation at the delayed 2020 Summer Olympics in Tokyo where she finished 19th in the K1 event after being eliminated in the semifinal.
+She also competed at the 2024 Summer Olympics, finishing 17th in the K1 event and 36th in kayak cross.

 Her brother Kazuki Yazawa is also an Olympic slalom canoeist.